 Professor Dale Martin of Yale University, Introduction To The New Testament History And Literature.
 You didn’t get to go to Yale?
-Well now you can sit in on a course at one of the best Universities in the country.
+Me neither.
+But now we can sit in on a course at one of the best Universities in the country.

 I like to joke that when it comes to Christianity, I have Marcionite sympathies, so my interest in the Hebrew scriptures is almost nill.
 Marcion was an early Christian who created what is believed to be the first Christian canon.
 He did not include any Hebrew scriptures, just a version of the Gospel we call Luke and some letters of the writer we call Paul.
 Of course to study early Christian history, you need to be aware of how it evolved from Judaism, so I include here the Open Yale Courses, Introduction to the Old Testament (Hebrew Bible), with Professor Christine Hayes, which is the Hebrew scriptures equivalent of the Dale Martin courses above.

 Bart Ehrman is one of the most influential professors in the field of Christianity.
 He teaches at Chapel Hill University.
 See a list of his books on Amazon.
 We are lucky to have two audio lecture series by him.
 Each lecture is approximately 30 minutes.